andrewbaxter/nix-disksetup/readme.md

 - No encryption - provision an unencrypted disk

-- Shared image encryption - credentials are directly encrypt/decrypt the drive, and the image itself contains no encrypted data
+- Direct key encryption - credentials are directly used to encrypt/decrypt the drive

-  Credentials can be provided programmatically (file/stdin) or interactively (systemd-ask-password)
+  Credentials can be provided programmatically (file/stdin) or interactively (systemd-ask-password).

-- Private image encryption - the image contains an encrypted key used to encrypt/decrypt the drive
+- Indirect key encryption - the administrator installs an encrypted (via gpg) key on the system, and volumesetup decrypts this to format/mount the volume.

+  A typical use case is if you have multiple users with GPG keys - you'd generate a volume key and encrypt it with each user's key as a recipient so that any one of them can unlock the volume.

-  At the moment, credentials must be provided interactively (via gpg smartcard, via NFC or USB).
+  At the moment, credentials to unlock the volume must be provided interactively (via gpg smartcard, via NFC or USB).

-  Additional encrypted data can be included in the image which will be decrypted at unlock.
+  Additional encrypted data can be included in the image which will be decrypted at unlock (see the section on additional decryption).

 ## Installation